 KPI reporting via digital signage on the manufacturing floor increases worker productivity, enhances feelings of personal worth and responsibility in the workplace, and fosters a healthy competitive atmosphere in conjunction with a sense of shared group goals.

-KPI reporting via digital signage can be achieved through the use of an analytics widget that turns the digital signage screen into a dashboard with charts, graphs and tables showing performance metrics.
+Consequently, KPI reporting via digital signage can be achieved through the use of an analytics widget.
+In fact, these widgets turn the digital signage screen into a dashboard with charts, graphs and tables showing performance metrics.

 These graphics can be quickly viewed and understood by workers without interrupting their workflow.